Jack McConnell: Labour in opposition; 2007–2011

-Leader of the Opposition
+Opposition leader

 As Labour was left the second largest party in Holyrood, the SNP was invited first to form a government.
 The Lib Dems turned down a coalition deal with the SNP and Scottish Greens and ruled out a deal with Labour.
 On 16 May 2007, the election to nominate a first minister in the Scottish Parliament was held, with Alex Salmond receiving 49 votes to 46, as the Lib Dems and Conservatives abstained.
-The following day, the SNP officially formed the first nationalist administration of the Scottish Executive and McConnell became Leader of the Opposition.
+The following day, the SNP officially formed the first nationalist administration of the Scottish Executive and McConnell became leader of the largest opposition party in parliament.